crush21/bass-self-tuner/README.md

 bass-self-tuner
 ===============

-Code for self-tuning a bass guitar
+This Git repository holds code written for the Calvin College Engineering Senior Design Team 10, 2013-14.

+The code is meant to run on the BeagleBone Black to control a self-tuning bass guitar.